Preface

 ones are buoyed up by a false confidence bred out of a sense of familiarity with

 the topics.
-For such students there are two rude awakenings to come at the end of
+For such students there are two rude awakenings to come at the end

-the review: the score on the exam testing their knowledge of precalculus, and the
+the review: the score on the exam testing their knowledge of precalculus, and

-very unfamiliar and difficult (to some more than others) concepts of calculus, now
+very unfamiliar and difficult (to some more than others) concepts of calculus,

 thrown more quickly at them because several weeks were given over to review.
 It